 The Public Trustee of Queensland has a range of resources to help administrators.

 What happens if there is a disagreement between an adult's administrator/s and other people involved in making decisions for the adult?

 If the adult has a guardian appointed or a statutory health attorney, the administrator should consult that person about major financial decisions which are likely to affect the lifestyle or health of the adult.

 Where there is more than one administrator appointed, all administrators should work closely together to make sure the best interests of the adult are protected.

 If agreement cannot be reached, an application may be made to QCAT for a review of the administrator at which all issues can be heard.

 Do professional administrators or trustees charge fees to manage finances?

-There are fees and charges associated with the management services provided by professional administrators.
-You should obtain an estimate of fees from a professional administrator, the Public Trustee of Queensland or a trustee company.
+There are fees and charges associated with professional administrators’ management services.
+It is recommended you obtain an estimate of fees from a professional administrator, the Public Trustee of Queensland or a trustee company.

 Important note: Private individuals appointed as administrators cannot charge for their services or time.